FHIR/snomed-ig/README.md

 # snomed-ig

-Implementation Guide for using Snomed-CT with FHIR
+Implementation Guide for using SNOMED CT with FHIR

 To add your own SNOMED CT/FHIR related content to this, contact one of the maintainers.